ingshtrom/dh-debug/README.md

 Run a debug test suite using `dh-debug` or `sudo dh-debug` (see the note above about using sudo).

-If shipping to a Docker employee or someone else to look at, run `dh-debug --compress` and send the tar gzipped file to them.

 `dh-debug -s` can print some really basic, high-level metrics of tests run and their exit codes or errors encountered.